 about Audrey Baran

-Audrey Baran is the founder and artistic director of Baran Dance, a contemporary dance company based in Charlotte, NC.
-She graduated Magna cum Laude from the University of North Carolina at Charlotte with a BA in Dance in 2003 and is an MFA Dance candidate at Hollins University.
-Baran is recently an inaugural recipient of the Creative Renewal Fellowship from the Arts and Science Council and has received awards and nominations from the Movies by Movers Festival, the Charlotte Emerging Dance Awards, and the Carolina Arts & Theatre Awards.
-She is an Adjunct Lecturer in Dance at UNC Charlotte, on the teaching faculty of Charlotte Ballet Academy and Open Door Studios, and the resident choreographer at several public schools.
-Baran is the founder and director of BD2, the apprentice company to Baran Dance, as well as Beyond Baran Dance, an outreach dance program for immigrant and refugee students.
-She also writes about dance in Charlotte and the surrounding areas and is a Registered Yoga Teacher at the 500-hr level.
-Baran thrives on sharing her love of movement and mindfulness throughout the Queen City and beyond.
+Audrey Baran is a Charlotte-based dance maker, performer, educator, and writer.
+She holds a BA in Dance from the University of North Carolina at Charlotte and a MFA in Dance from Hollins University.
+An inaugural recipient of the Creative Renewal Fellowship from the Arts and Science Council, Audrey has also received awards and nominations from the Movies by Movers Festival, the Charlotte Emerging Dance Awards, and the Carolina Arts & Theatre Awards.
+She is a Part-time Lecturer in Dance at UNCC, on the teaching faculty at Charlotte Ballet Academy and Open Door Studios, and the resident choreographer at several public schools.
+Audrey is the founder and director of Baran Dance, a contemporary dance company, as well as its apprentice company, BD2, and Beyond Baran Dance, a movement-based program welcoming immigrant and refugee students.
+Audrey is also a 500-hour Registered Yoga Teacher and thrives on sharing her love of movement and mindfulness throughout the Queen City and beyond.

 about Daniel Levin